liamcwang/ProtoTweening/README.md

 # ProtoTweening
 Simple programmatic Unity tweening library API, with ability for developer to expand functionality.
 Best suited for prototyping or a "quick" one function implementation.
 This is also intended to be for *your* personal tweening needs.
 You can add new wrapper functions for anything you need, or use tweening on whatever you'd like to your hearts desire.
 Defining a custom tween is as easy as passing a custom Tween struct and Action<T> to Tween.Play.

-Supports:
+Features:
 - A simple tweening API for Unity tweenable datatypes (Vector2, Color, Quaternions, etc.)
 - A set of standard easing functions.
 - A set of standard wrappers for easy plug 'n play.